 - Sacro-iliac joint dysfunction (SI dysfunction)

+Not all episodes of leg pain come from a problem stemming from the spine.
 Other causes of leg pain can be:

-- DVT clot pain in your leg
+- DVT clot pain in your leg or pelvis

 - Pulled hamstring muscle